eventuate-examples/eventuate-examples-restaurant-management/README.md

 Food to Go is a fictitious, on-demand logistics company that delivers takeout orders from restaurants to customers.
 A key part of the application is the restaurant management service, which maintains a database of restaurants that can be queried for availability to deliver an order to a customer at a particular time.
-This version of the restaurant management service is written in Java and uses event sourcing and Command Query Responsibility Segregation (CQRS), the Eventuate Platform, Spring Boot, and Redis.
+This version of the restaurant management service has an architecture based on microservices, event sourcing and Command Query Responsibility Segregation (CQRS).
+It is written in Java and uses the Eventuate Platform, Spring Boot, and Redis.

 Don't forget to take a look at the other [Eventuate example applications](http://eventuate.io/exampleapps.html).